-The DMAIC methodology, instead of the DMADV methodology, should be used when a product or process is in existence at your company but is not meeting customer specification or is not performing adequately.
+The DMAIC methodology, instead of the DMADV methodology, should be used when a product or process is in existence at your company but is not meeting customer specifications or is not performing adequately.

 The DMADV methodology, instead of the DMAIC methodology, should be used when:

-Q8.
-Can you explain the concept of fish bone/ Ishikawa diagram?
+Q10.
+Can you explain the concept of the fishbone/ Ishikawa diagram?

-It is a visualization tool for categorizing the potential causes of a problem in order to identify its root causes.
+It is a visualization tool for categorizing the potential causes of a problem to identify its root causes.

-This should reflect the skills that you have regarding the statistical tools with respect to Six Sigma.
+This should reflect the skills that you have regarding the statistical tools concerning Six Sigma.
 Be honest while answering the question.

-Cpk is process capability index, which measures how close a process is running to its specification limits, relative to the natural variability of the process and Ppk is process performance index, which verifies if the sample that have been generated from the process is capable of meeting Customer CTQs (requirements).
+Cpk is process capability index, which measures how close a process is running to its specification limits, relative to the natural variability of the process, and Ppk is process performance index, which verifies if the sample that has been generated from the process is capable of meeting Customer CTQs (requirements).

 Standard deviation indicates the degree of variation in a set of measurements or a process by measuring the average spread of data around the mean.

 Process sigma is a measure of the variation in a process relative to customer requirements.